-5. Do bark beetles fly?
+6. Do bark beetles fly?

 Yes.
-The literature has documented pine bark beetles flying up to 2 miles.
-They appear to colonize the nearest suitable host tree rather than fly long distances.
+The literature has documented pine bark beetles flying up to 2 miles and there is also evidence that beetles may occasionally disperse long distances via wind currents.
+In general, they appear to colonize suitable host trees nearby rather than fly long distances.

-6. How do bark beetles select a susceptible host tree?
+7. How do bark beetles select a susceptible host tree?

-Stressed pine trees emit volatile compounds (turpenes).
+Stressed pine trees emit volatile compounds (terpenes).
 Bark beetles have evolved to detect these compounds and use them to identify suitable host trees.
 Many insects communicate with other insects by emitting pheromones (chemical compounds that trigger a specific behavior).
 Once a bark beetle has located and colonized a susceptible host tree, it emits an aggregation pheromone that attracts other beetles.
 After enough bark beetles are attracted to that tree, beetles emit an anti-aggregation pheromone signaling them to locate another host tree.
 In this way, it is thought that bark beetles partition available food among the population.

-7. When do the bark beetles start to become active in spring?
+8. When do the bark beetles start to become active in spring?